- news

 Related

-The IRS began furloughing employees on Wednesday as the government shutdown entered its second week, the agency said in a message posted on its website and directed to employees.
+The IRS furloughed almost half its workforce as the government shutdown entered its second week, the agency said Wednesday evening in its updated contingency plan.

-“Due to the lapse in appropriations, most IRS operations are closed,” the message said.
+The earlier public message explained how the furloughs would happen.
 All employees were to report for their next scheduled workday, when they would be given up to four hours to close out their work and receive furlough notification, it said.

 Over 74,000 IRS employees kept working for the first five days of the shutdown, which began Oct.
-1, under the agency’s contingency plan.
-The plan had not been updated as of midday Wednesday, and the IRS had posted no statements other than the one addressed to employees.
+1, under the original contingency plan.
+That plan did not explain what would happen after five business days, however.

 The IRS’s original Inflation Reduction Act funding, $79.4 billion over 10 years, was reduced to $37.6 billion through congressional cuts as of March, according to an August report by the Treasury Inspector General for Tax Administration.
 As of March 31, the IRS had spent about $13.8 billion of that funding, the report said.